 Normally the process begins with a call with one of our team members to learn more about you and to answer any questions you might have.
-This is followed by picking a location and a date together.
-Once we determine your location, date, and projected number of students we will send you a draft contract to review.
-To confirm your retreat you will pay a Security Deposit (amount varies depending on center.)
-This deposit will be returned back to you with our final payment (your teacher commission) to you following your retreat.
+This is followed by picking a location and date together.
+Once we determine your location, date, and projected number of students, we will send you a draft contract to review.
+To confirm your retreat you will pay a security deposit (amount varies depending on the center.)
+This deposit will be returned back to you with our final payment (your teacher commission) upon the completion of your retreat.

-We use an on-line registration system called Reg-online.
-It’s a very simple and user-friendly system that collects all the necessary information we need to register your students.
-From this info we have many different reports that will help us organize your group, from flight arrivals to special dietary needs.
-You will be able to go on-line and see how your registration is going at anytime.
+We use an online registration system called Reg Fox.
+It’s a very simple and user-friendly system that collects all of the necessary information we need to register your students.
+From this info, we have many different reports that will help us organize your group, from flight arrivals to special dietary needs.
+You will be able to go online and see how your registration is going at any time.

-We collect deposits for you.
-We can collect payments on-line with a credit card or we accept U.S. checks.
-We keep track of who has paid what and work with your group with any questions regarding payment.
+We collect deposits for you through our online system.
+We keep track of all participant payments and work with your group with any questions regarding payment.

 Yes, we will send all pertinent information to your participants through email.
 They will know what to bring, what to expect and general information about where they are going.
 So basically, we handle all logistical issues.
 If they have questions about your practice or program that we cannot answer we will let you know.

 We have a talented and knowledgeable marketing team who will create a marketing campaign for you and your group.
-This includes a trip webpage, a listing on our calendar, custom designed posters and handbills (for your local publicizing) shipped to you, inclusion in our newsletters, and a Social Media Promotion Plan.
-We will also send you “Steps to Marketing a Successful Retreat,” a packet we created to give you a comprehensive outline of how you can participate in making your registration abundant.
+This includes a retreat webpage, a listing on our retreat calendar, custom-designed posters and handbills (for your local publicizing) shipped to you, inclusion in our newsletters, and promotion through our social media channels.
+We will also send you our “Steps to Marketing a Successful Retreat” packet we created, to give you a comprehensive outline of how you can participate in making your registration abundant.
 Our marketing team is also available throughout the enrollment period and will offer you hints & tips for successfully promoting your trip.

 Our high traffic website attracts many potential retreatants.
-Your very own retreat webpage on our site will be posted immediately.
+Your very own retreat webpage will be posted immediately on our site.
 We will work with inquiries and keep you informed.
 True Nature is very active on social media sites such as Facebook, Instagram, and Twitter.
-We will be making posts pre-retreat, during your program, and post retreat to give you the highest visibility possible.
-We also post retreats on a variety of online retreat directories.
+We will announce your retreat on our channels once the retreat is live, promote during the registration period, and cross-post the week of your retreat to give you the highest visibility possible.
+We also list our retreats on a variety of online retreat directories.

-Most of your participants will come from your student base and your local studios as they know you and will want to come for intensive practice in an exotic venue.
-On average 20% of students will come from True Nature.
-We work hard to get people to us and expect this average to continue to grow.
+Most of your participants will come from your student base and your local studios, as they know you and will want to come for intensive practice in an exotic venue.
+On average, 20% of students will come from True Nature.
+We work hard to give your retreat as much visibility as possible and expect this average to continue to grow.

 Travel and Arrival Questions

-TNE normally does not pay for air transportation for teachers.
-If you are interested in including this in your contract we can discuss a formula, which includes your airfare.
-Once you reach a minimum of 10-15 participants (depending on center) your lodging and meals are free.
+We normally do not pay for air transportation for teachers.
+If you are interested in including this in your contract, we can discuss a formula that includes your airfare.
+Once you reach a minimum of 10-15 participants (depending on center), your lodging and meals are free.
 Ground transportation to and from the airport is included in our package.

-This is possible depending on where all the students are coming from.
 Usually, people book their own flights and look for the most economical option.
-We will give you arrival and departure windows of time, that can help your participants arrange for flights that work best for transporting your students in a group.
+We will give you arrival and departure windows of time to align with the group transportation included in the retreat tuition.
 We also have a group travel agent who can connect with participants to help book flights.

 Costs and Extras

-We design a program that is just right for you so each of our retreats are different.
+We design a program that is just right for you, so our retreat inclusions can differ.
 Once we craft and agree to the specifics, you will know exactly what is included.
-Room, meals, ground transportation to and from airport, some activities, and taxes are typically included in our packages.
+Room, meals, ground transportation to and from the airport, some activities, and taxes are typically included in our packages.
 Treatments, tips, excursions are generally not included.
 We are always available to work with you and your participants to make it very clear what is a part of the package.
-If you bring at least 10 students your lodging, ground transportation and meals are free.

 This is up to you.
-First we work together to create an exciting program that will entice your student base.
+First, we work together to create an exciting program that will entice your student base.
 Once we have finalized this, we give you our Presenters Rate (“wholesale price”).
-We then provide a Suggested Tuition Rate for your retreat based on market research.
-You can then price your retreat and monies above the wholesale price are yours.
+We then provide a suggested Tuition Rate for your retreat based on market research.
+You can then price your retreat and commission above the wholesale price as you would like.
 Of course, you need to keep in mind a retreat price that will be sellable.
-We find that most teachers earn $300-500 per student, so with 20 students you will take home between $6000-10,000 plus your free room and board.
-It’s a great way to spend a week and earn right livelihood.
+We find that most teachers earn $300-500 per student, so with 20 students, you will take home between $6000-10,000 plus your free room and board.
+It’s a great way to spend a week and earn a livelihood!

-10 fully paid participants.
-We do have another program in case there are less than 10 people and could review these guidelines with you.
+The retreat minimum varies by retreat center but is between 10-15 students.
+We do have another program in case the minimum is not met and could review these guidelines with you.

-Depending on the location you choose (how many rooms they have and how many students register) you can have a private room.
-Their maybe an additional fee that can be deducted from your teacher commission.
+Depending on the location you choose (how many rooms they have and how many students register) you can have a private room for an additional fee that can be deducted from your teacher commission.

 Once we commit to each other, we hope that there will not be a reason to cancel, but in the event it is necessary, you will notify us and we can review the cancellation policies in your contract.
-Deposits are Non-Refundable, but at times transferrable for unto 12-months.
+Deposits are non-refundable.

 Safety and Medical